zonca/zonca.dev/posts/2014-03-20-python-on-gordon.md

 ---
+aliases:
+- /2014/03/python-on-gordon
+categories:
+- hpc
+- python
+- Gordon
+date: 2014-03-20 19:30
 layout: post
+slug: setup-ipython-notebook-parallel-Gordon
 title: Python on Gordon
-date: 2014-03-20 19:30
-categories: [hpc, python, Gordon]
-slug: setup-ipython-notebook-parallel-Gordon

 ---

 Gordon has already a `python` environment setup which can be activated by loading the `python` module: